Free Downloadable Doga Yoga Lesson Plan With 30 Variations Of Downward Facing Dog Pose…Plus My 9 Steps For Teaching The Class

 - Living in the moment

-- “Call upon the dog when you need one pointed focus.”
+“I call upon dog power for one pointed focus.”

-- “If you know of a friend or family member in need, is it time to reach out and be of service to them?”
+“I call upon dog power to be aware when a friend or family member is in need, so that I can reach out and be of service to them?”

 If you simply list out the benefits to your class, you’ll bore the socks off your students.
 That is of course, if they had any on.
 The way to spice up the benefits is to become a poet and use imagery words and phrases.
 Here are some examples…